spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

 ### Ignoring certain paths

-Ignoring changes to certain paths is something you'd find useful both with classic monorepos and repositories containing multiple Terraform projects under different paths.
+Ignoring changes to certain paths is something you'd find useful both with classic monorepos and repositories containing multiple OpenTofu/Terraform projects under different paths.
 When evaluating a push, we determine the list of affected files by looking at all the files touched by any of the commits in a given push.

 !!! info
     This list may include false positives - eg. in a situation where you delete a given file in one commit, then bring it back in another commit, and then push multiple commits at once.
 This is a safer default than trying to figure out the exact scope of each push.

-Let's imagine a situation where you only want to look at changes to Terraform definitions - in HCL or [JSON](https://www.terraform.io/docs/configuration/syntax-json.html){: rel="nofollow"}  - inside one the `production/` or `modules/` directory, and have track and propose use their default settings:
+Let's imagine a situation where you only want to look at changes to OpenTofu/Terraform definitions - in HCL or [JSON](https://opentofu.org/docs/language/syntax/json/){: rel="nofollow"}  - inside one the `production/` or `modules/` directory, and have track and propose use their default settings:

 ```opa
 package spacelift